inpsyde/vip-composer-plugin/README.md

 *"Sort of"* because there are some differences:

 - MU plugins are not saved in `mu-plugins` folder as normally they are, but in a `/client-mu-plugins` folder, because  `mu-plugins` is reserved for proprietary MU plugins always present on the platform
-- There's a `/vip-config` folder that must contain at least a `vip-config.php` file that is loaded from platform `wp-config.php` and allow to set constant normally located on  `wp-config.php` (not having access to the whole installation, that file is, in fact, not editable).
+- There's a `/vip-config` folder that must contain at least a `vip-config.php` file that is loaded from platform `wp-config.php` and allow to set constants normally located on  `wp-config.php` (not having access to the whole installation, that file is, in fact, not editable).
-- There's a `/private` folder that contains file not browser-accessible, but useful to store PHP-accessible data, configuration and alike.
+- There's a `/private` folder that contains not browser-accessible files , but useful to store PHP-accessible data, configuration and alike.
 - There's a `/images` browser-accessible folder that contains images that can be made available for the website.
 - There's no `/uploads` folder.
 All the media are stored on a CDN and will not be present on the server (container) filesystem at all.